xxc3nsoredxx/sedutil/README.md

 ## Tested hardware
 * Thinkpad T14, Ryzen 7 PRO 4750U, Samsung 970 EVO Plus 1 TB NVMe M.2

-If anyone uses this to set up Opal 2 on different hardware, please submit a pull request updating the list with whether it works or not.
+If anyone uses this to set up Opal 2 on different hardware, please submit a pull request updating the list with whether or not it works.

 # Building from Source
 Release builds are made on Gentoo amd64.
-Any Linux distribution should work as long as the dependencies are available.
+The images should build on any Linux distribution as long as the dependencies are available.
+Other \*nix-es may require some tweaking on the user's end to work.

 ## Dependencies and Requirements
 * prepare.sh